Getting Started

 Step 7 – Add Additional Source Files & Perform Processing

-Static Surfaces
+Static grids

 In some cases, the Raw Sonar File formats do not have all of the information stored in them for full processing – for example, Sound Velocity information is stored in Kongsberg ALL files but may or may not be present in DB, HSX, or S7K files.
 In other cases you may want to reprocess the position and motion using a different data source.